A quick and simple visual explainer of solar panels for home owners

 Something people often don’t realise about the traditional ‘string’ set up of solar panels is that just a small bit of shading on one panel will reduce production across the whole string.
 If you have any shading issues at all (antennas, branches, chimneys) consider asking for micro-inverters that can limit this problem to the shaded panels.

 16) How much of the power will you use?

 When you do get a quote make sure you check if the assumptions about how much you’ll use are sensible.
-I sent one salesman here backing just because he was sure I’d use over 50%.
+Don’t believe it when a salesperson claims 50%.
 (We actually use under 25% because nothing is on during the weekday periods)

 17) Are they assuming prices will rise?

 You also need to keep an eye on the assumptions about power prices.
 Being too bullish about potential prices rises makes solar look a better deal than it is.
 Solar is generally a decent investment, one shouldn’t need shoddy assumptions about sky-rocketing power prices to make a hard sell.

 18) Did they include the cost of capital?

 If you don’t spend money on solar you can use it elsewhere.
 So if you want to be rigorous about payback calculations you should consider the cost of capital.
 Again omitting this can makes payback look a little rosy.
 You can tell a solar comparison calculator is really rigorous if they include options for this figure.